 - With celiac disease, malabsorption means what?

-- Gluten found in what may also produce an allergic reaction?
+- Gluten found in medicines may also produce an allergic reaction.
+True or false?

 - People with celiac disease should completely avoid what?

 - What is true about celiac disease?

 - Severe emotional stress can trigger celiac disease.
 True or false?